greenina/TWIX/DP3.md

 - Didn't implement purchase function
     If user can purchase the product, actual payment process shoule be implemented for an end-to-end scenario.
 So leaving it as an open question, we decided to make a wish list for low-fidelity prototype.

-- On the detail page, the descriptions of each categories with icons and the picture(gif) that shows the change of the environment were separated at first, but we put together later

 ### Participants Info
 **P1**